Pyrenean Mountain Dog: History

-The Pyrenean Mountain Dog is a traditional breed of the Pyrenees.
-In France it is usually called the 'Patou'.
-(Note: The name Patou is derived from the French word pâtre, which means shepherd.)
-It is sometimes claimed that its forebears – and those of the Pyrenean Mastiff – were white livestock guardian dogs brought to the area from Asia in Roman times, and thus that it is related to Maremmano-Abruzzese Sheepdog of Italy and the Kuvasz of Hungary.
-Genomic data places it within the same genetic clade as the Pharaoh Hound, Cirneco dell'Etna, and the Ibizan Hound.
+The French name Patou derives from pâtre, meaning shepherd.
+It is sometimes claimed that the breed’s ancestors — along with those of the closely related Pyrenean Mastiff — were white livestock guardian dogs brought from Asia during Roman times, linking them to the Maremmano-Abruzzese Sheepdog of Italy and the Kuvasz of Hungary.
+Genomic analyses place the Pyrenean Mountain Dog within the same genetic clade as the Pharaoh Hound, Cirneco dell'Etna, and the Ibizan Hound.

-In the seventeenth century, Madame de Maintenon and Louis, Dauphin of France, brought a dog of this type to the court of King Louis XIV, where they soon became in great demand, the King even naming it the Royal Dog of France.
-They came to be used by the French nobility to guard their châteaux, particularly in the south of the country.
-It is sometimes claimed that French settlers took these dogs with them to Canada and that they are among the forebears of the Newfoundland dog breed.
-In the 1830s, Pyrenean Mountain Dogs were used as one of the foundation breeds in the creation of the Leonberger.
+In the 17th century, Madame de Maintenon and Louis, Dauphin of France brought a dog of this type to the court of King Louis XIV, where it quickly became fashionable; Louis XIV even designated it the Royal Dog of France.
+The breed was also used by the French nobility to guard their châteaux, particularly in the south.
+It is sometimes suggested that French settlers brought these dogs to Canada, where they may have contributed to the ancestry of the Newfoundland breed.
+In the 1830s, Pyrenean Mountain Dogs were among the foundation breeds used in developing the Leonberger.

-After the extirpation of wolves from the Pyrenees in the nineteenth century, numbers of the dogs declined and by the beginning of the twentieth century the breed was on the verge of extinction.
-Local shepherds sold pups to eager tourists and some of these found their way to Britain, where several were registered with The Kennel Club at the beginning of the century; British interest in such a large breed declined during the First World War.
-The French aristocrat and dog authority Bernard Senac-Lagrange is credited with saving the breed from extinction at the beginning of the twentieth century, touring the mountains to collect the finest specimens available to form a breeding base.
-In 1923 Senac-Lagrange established a breed club, the Réunion des Amateurs de Chiens Pyrénées, and drew up the first breed standard; he also registered the breed as the Chien de Montagne des Pyrénées with the Société Centrale Canine in the same year.
-In 1946 the Real Sociedad Canina de España recognised the large white livestock guardian dogs on the western or Spanish side of the Pyrenees as the Mastín del Pirineo or Pyrenean Mastiff, with a slightly different breed standard.
-The Chien de Montagne des Pyrénées was definitively accepted by the Fédération Cynologique Internationale in 1955.
+After wolves were extirpated from the Pyrenees in the 19th century, the breed’s numbers declined sharply, and by the early 20th century it was close to extinction.
+Some shepherds sold pups to tourists, and a few dogs were taken to Britain, where several were registered with The Kennel Club, although interest in such a large breed waned during the First World War.
+A French aristocrat and canine authority, Bernard Senac-Lagrange, is credited with rescuing the breed at this time.
+He travelled through the mountains to locate high-quality specimens and used them to establish a new breeding base.
+In 1923, he founded the breed club Réunion des Amateurs de Chiens Pyrénées and drafted the first breed standard.
+That same year, he registered the breed as the Chien de Montagne des Pyrénées with the Société Centrale Canine.
+In 1946, the Real Sociedad Canina de España recognised the Mastín del Pirineo (Pyrenean Mastiff) as the large white livestock guardian dog of the southern, Spanish side of the Pyrenees, establishing a separate standard.
+The Chien de Montagne des Pyrénées received definitive acceptance from the Fédération Cynologique Internationale in 1955.